 7 Days of Spring

-I also created a little course called 7 Days of Spring which is only available this season.
+I also created a little course called Seasonal Support and Self Care for Spring which is only available this season.
 You can access it over on site so be sure to check that out!

 I hope these suggestions help you harmonize with the season!
 Let me know in the comments below what self-care practices you do in the springtime!